coolcarly/coolcarly.github.io/blog/2024/June/mudge-24.md

 ---
-title: Mudgee 🍷
+title: Mudgee, NSW 🍷
 date_created: 2024-06-07
 date: 2024-06-11
 tags: [Mudgee, Wine tours, Wine, Vineyards, Shiraz, Long weekend]
 ---

-#### *Friday 7 June 2024*
-Over the long weekend, Nick and I headed to Mudgee with a group of Nick's friends.
+Over the long weekend, Nick and I headed to 📍 [Mudgee, NSW, Australia](https://maps.app.goo.gl/mc1zKcQgysVsQXE17) with a group of Nick's friends.
 We were staying in a cute house in Erudgere (~10 mins from Mudgee centre).
-It was a large house, with 2 bathrooms, which were very modern.
-It seemed like they were recently renovated.
-There were 7 bedrooms, containing double beds.
+It was a large house, with 2 bathrooms (and an ensuite, which was apart of a different bedroom - not ours), which were very modern.
+The house appeared to be recently renovated.
+There were 7 bedrooms, each containing double beds.
 We took the bedroom opposite the kitchen.

+This place had a large backyard with the most incredible spa (we went in every night!!!
+I cannot resist a large body of water).
+There was also a fire pit located in the yard (about 25 m from the house).
+Every night, we sat by the fire.
+It was pretty great.
+Over the time that we were here, the temperatures were very cool with a maximum of 14 °C.

+#### *Friday 7 June 2024*
 We drove up on Friday afternoon.
-We were very lucky that our neighbours were happy to mind Chip.
+We were very lucky that our neighbours were happy to mind Chip and we said that we should gift them some wine as a thankyou.
 We arrived at 8.30 pm, after a 4 hour long trip, with very little traffic (most traffic through the Blue Mountains).
-On the drive, I was astound at how many cars were travelling this far west, surely they are not all going to Mudgee?
+On the drive, I was astounded at how many cars were travelling this far west.
+I thought to myself that surely they are not all going to Mudgee?
+Once we passed Lithgow, all the traffic mostly subsided and we drove alone on the roads.

 #### *Saturday 8 June 2024*
 On the Saturday morning, we headed into town and bought coffee from *Althea by Zin.* This was a very cute little bakery, which sold artisan bread and other pastry treats.
 The coffee was pretty good, despite us having to order a double shot, and also considering that it was pretty expensive ($11 for two coffees).